decentraland/eth-connect/report/eth-connect.api.md

 // Warning: (ae-missing-release-tag) "EthBlockFilter" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export class EthBlockFilter extends EthFilter<TxHash> {
+export class EthBlockFilter extends EthFilter<TxHash, TxHash> {
     constructor(requestManager: RequestManager);
     // (undocumented)
     getNewFilter(): Promise<string>;